nmarks99/nmarks99.github.io/_projects/4_mechatronics.md

 microcontroller board, the process of connecting and interfacing with various peripherals from scratch has given me a much more in-depth and intimate understanding of how each component functions.

-Instead of using the Arduino framework or any PIC32 libraries, I programmed everything from from scratch in C.
+Instead of using the Arduino framework or any PIC32 libraries, I programmed everything from scratch in C.
 This helped me to learn how to write low-level code for various communication protocols from scratch such as UART, I2C, and SPI.
 Another useful technique that required me to code at a very low level was bit-banging, which was used to produce the rainbow affect on the Neopixel LEDs.
 Furthermore, this project gave me the